lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 Minecraft Modding is not for the faint-hearted.
 We don't have an official API or exhaustive documentation we can refer to like we can in Laravel.
 It can be very frustrating at times but the results are incredibly rewarding.

 Even though I hadn't touched a Java program for years, it felt good being out of my comfort zone and experimenting with new language features and new APIs.
 Staying too long in the comfort zone of a tech stack is good for developing expert skills but can also bring some monotony.
-I strongly recommend to break that monotony from time to time and just program things because you can and have some fun doing it.
+I strongly recommend to break that monotony from time to time and just program things because you can and have fun doing it.
 That's what originally made us fall in love with programming.

 Back to our little "Users as villagers" project, there are still a lot of things we could do to improve it.
 I will write down some ideas that I might toy with in the future or just leave as an "exercise".
 - Use a `date_of_birth` database column to spawn a baby villager instead of a regular villager if the user is under 18 years old.